gak/pycallgraph/docs/index.rst

-..
-Python Call Graph documentation master file, created by sphinx-quickstart on Wed Jul 24 17:23:48 2013.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Python Call Graph documentation
 ===============================

-Contents:
+Welcome to the Python Call Graph (pycallgraph) documentation.

+You can either use the :ref:`command-line interface <command_line_tutorial>` for a quick visualisation of your Python script, or the :ref:`pycallgraph module <api_tutorial>` for more fine-grained settings.

 .. toctree::
    :maxdepth: 2

    intro
    tutorial
+   api

 Indices and tables
 ==================